michaeldebarros/chatbot/README.md

 The conversation is based on a struct named passosFerias (vacation steps in portuguese).
 For every step there is a boolean property which is set to true after each step is compleated.

-Every message received by the backend is sanitizes and lowercased.
+Every message received by the backend is [sanitized](https://github.com/kennygrant/sanitize) and lowercased.

 The system requires no persistent data store.
 All storage is done in a map data strcuture(as implemented by Go).

+The frontend sends an identification of the user in the Headers.